-Section 130.
-Subsection (6) of section 985.4145, Florida Statutes, is amended to read:

-985.4145 Direct-support organization; definition; use of property; board of directors; audit.-- an annual financial audit and compliance postaudit of its financial accounts and records by an independent certified public accountant in accordance with s.
+supplemental data relative to the operation of the organization.
+Section 128.
+Subsection (3) of section 985.416, Florida Statutes, is amended to read: 985.416 Innovation zones. -- The department shall encourage each of the juvenile justice circuit boards to financial accounts and records by an independent certified public accountant in accordance with s.
 215.98 rules of the Auditor General.
 The annual audit report must include a management letter and must be submitted to the Auditor General and the department for review.
-The department and the Auditor General may require and receive from the direct-support organization, or from its independent auditor, any detail or supplemental data relative to the operation of the organization.
+The department and the Auditor General may require and receive from the direct-support organization, or from its independent auditor, any detail or